 Breast Cancer in Men

-The ACS estimates that in 2013 about 2,200 new cases of invasive breast cancer will be diagnosed among men in the U.S.
+About 2,350 new cases of invasive breast cancer were diagnosed in men in the U.S in

 What are risk factors for breast cancer in men?

 A risk factor is anything that may increase your chance of having a disease.
 Risk

 factors for a certain type of cancer might include smoking, diet, family history,